Identify Software Install Count Using PowerShell

 $filePath

-if you want to change the file name or save it in a different location.
-Keep in mind the script will overwrite a previously generated file if it exists.
+You can also modify$filepathif you want to change the file name or save it in a different location.
+Keep in mind that the script overwrites a previously generated file if it exists.

 Identify Software Install Count Script